 International Students and Immigration

-For advice on immigration and immigration rules, see the LSE International Student Immigration Service web page.
+For advice on immigration and immigration rules, please see the LSE International Student Immigration Service web page.

 The Students' Union has a Hardship Fund and a Childcare Fund that aim to help students who are experiencing a financial shortfall, usually through unexpected events or a change in personal circumstances.